vmstio/docs/content/projects/vmcrawl.md

 # vmcrawl

-vmcrawl is a Mastodon-focused version of a reporting crawler.
+vmcrawl is a Mastodon-focused version reporting crawler.
 It is written in Python, with a Postgres database backend.
 It performs periodic polling of known Mastodon instances.